University of North Carolina at Pembroke: Rankings

+The 2024 edition of U.S. News & World Report ranks the University #45 in Regional Universities South and #19 in Top Public Schools.
+It was also ranked #16 in Best Colleges for Veterans and #10 in Best Undergraduate Teaching.

 Students and faculty

 UNCP offers small class sizes; the student-to-faculty ratio is 18:1, and classes average 20 students.
 In addition, classes are taught exclusively by professors, instructors, or other faculty.
 There are no classes on campus taught by graduate assistants.
 The school has an enrollment of 8,319 students; of these, 6,318 students are undergraduate, and 2,001 are graduate students.
-The fall 2021 enrollment marks the fourth consecutive year of record enrollment growth.
+The fall 2021 enrollment was the fourth consecutive year of record enrollment growth.